streamyourcare/streamyourcare/docs/useandethics/GAMES.md

 # Care Stream Collaborative Content

 These are games which can offer isolated individuals in home and long-term care a vast spectrum of experiences.
 If you are a content creator or streamer, learn how you can get involved with advocacy [here](https://medium.com/@faulknerfellowship/collaborative-care-stream-content-ideas-for-content-creators-and-family-77124a3ae1cd).
+**Accessible Games**
+- [Children Of Hodur](https://gamejolt.com/games/childrenofhodur/744367) - audio based game with an echolocation-like navigation system. no visuals, keyboard based navigation, and voiced tutorials (**Free on PC**)

 **Map Games**
 - [Geotastic](https://geotastic.net/),